• Skip to primary navigation

 • Before we start with our kesari, in a sauce pan take milk and water mixed together and heat it in a low flame.
 When we add this liquid to the kesari it should hot.
 Adding hot liquid is important to get a good texture rava dish.

-• Heat a heavy bottom pan, add a tsp of 2 of ghee, roast cashew-nuts until golden and remove.
+• Heat a heavy bottom pan, add a teaspoon of 2 of ghee, roast cashew-nuts until golden and remove.
 Add raisins to the hot ghee, when it plumps up, remove it from ghee.
 Set both aside until use.

-• To the same pan, add 1 tbsp ghee, and roast the rava/sooji in a simmer flame, until it is golden brown.
+• To the same pan, add 1 tablespoon ghee, and roast the rava/sooji in a simmer flame, until it is golden brown.
 Even if you are using pre-roasted rava, do not skip this step.
 Transfer the roasted rava/semolina/sooji onto a clean plate.

-• In the same pan, add 2 tbsp of ghee, add the grated apples, cloves powder and cinnamon powder and sauté for 5 minutes, until apples release a nice aroma.
+• In the same pan, add 2 tablespoon of ghee, add the grated apples, cloves powder and cinnamon powder and sauté for 5 minutes, until apples release a nice aroma.
 To this now add the roasted rava and saute for 2 minutes.

 • Now add the hot milk and water to this and mix well.
 Take care while adding the liquid to hot pan, it will splutter.
 Reduce the flame, add the liquid slowly,